International Brotherhood of Teamsters: World War II and the post-war period

 By the beginning of World War II, the Teamsters was one of the most powerful unions in the country, and Teamster leaders were influential in the corridors of power.
 Union membership had risen more than 390 percent between 1935 and 1941 to 530,000.
-In June 1940, President Franklin D. Roosevelt appointed IBT President Daniel J. Tobin to be the official White House liaison to organized labor, and later that year chair of the Labor Division of the Democratic National Committee.
+In June 1940, President Franklin D. Roosevelt appointed Tobin to be the official White House liaison to organized labor, and later that year chair of the Labor Division of the Democratic National Committee.
 In 1942, President Roosevelt appointed Tobin special representative to the United Kingdom and charged him with investigating the state of the labor movement there.
 Tobin was considered three times for Secretary of Labor, and twice refused the post—in 1943 and 1947.
 On September 23, 1944, Roosevelt gave his famous "Fala speech" while campaigning in the 1944 presidential election.
 Because of Roosevelt's strong relationship with Tobin and the union's large membership, the President delivered his speech before the Teamster convention.

 Nonetheless, Teamsters members were restive.
-Dissident members of the union accused the leadership of suppressing democracy in the union, a charge President Tobin angrily denied.
-Over the next year, Tobin cracked down on dissidents and trusted several large locals led by his political opponents.
+Dissident members of the union accused the leadership of suppressing democracy in the union, a charge Tobin angrily denied.
+Over the next year, Tobin cracked down on dissidents and several large locals led by his political opponents.

 During World War II, The Teamsters strongly endorsed the American labor movement's no-strike pledge.
 The Teamsters agreed to cease raiding other unions and not strike for the duration of the national emergency.
-President Tobin even ordered Teamsters members to cross picket lines put up by other unions.
+Tobin even ordered Teamsters members to cross picket lines put up by other unions.
 Nevertheless, the national leadership sanctioned strikes by Midwestern truckers in August 1942, Southern truckers in October 1943, and brewery workers and milk delivery drivers in January 1945.
 The Teamsters did not, however, participate in the great post-war wave of labor strikes.
 In the two years following the cessation of hostilities, the Teamsters struck only three times: 10,000 truckers in New Jersey struck for two weeks; workers at UPS struck nationwide for three weeks; and workers at Railway Express Agency struck for almost a month.

 Teamsters leaders strongly opposed enactment of the Taft–Hartley Act and repeatedly called for its repeal.
-President Tobin, however, was one of the first labor leaders to sign the non-communist affidavit required by the law.
+Tobin, however, was one of the first labor leaders to sign the non-communist affidavit required by the law.